Business Customer Email: When the Bee Stings Give Them Honey

 You Always Have a Choice

-On the other hand there are those that type out curt, cryptic requests or comments that in many cases can be perceived are terse or demanding.
-They don’t mean that to happen — they are just in a hurry.
-Here again, I ignore the tone and respond professionally with courtesy.
+On the other hand, some type out curt, cryptic requests or comments that, in many cases, can be perceived as terse or demanding.
+They may not mean that to happen — they are just in a hurry or frustrated.

 Your Business Email Address is Your Business